dianaartiomlab/dianaartiomlab.github.io/laboratoryWorks/nmidps.md

 <ul>
   <li>Commit two different branches.</li>
 </ul>
-To commit from a different branch, one should move on dat branch, using the following command: <br />
+To commit from a different branch, one should move on dat branch, using the following command:

 ```$
 git checkout branch-name